-Assets of the Plan are co-invested with the assets of other defined contribution plans sponsored by Kraft Heinz Foods in a commingled investment fund known as the Kraft Heinz Defined Contribution Master Trust (the "Master Trust") for which Fidelity Management Trust Company (the "Trustee") has served as the trustee since July 1, 2016.
-At December 31, 2017 and 2016, the other defined contribution plans in the Master Trust included the Savings Plan for Puerto Rico Employees of Kraft Foods Group, Inc. and the Kraft Heinz Savings Plan.
+Assets of the Plan are co-invested with the assets of other defined contribution plans sponsored by KHFC in a commingled investment fund known as the Kraft Heinz Defined Contribution Master Trust (the "Master Trust") for which Fidelity Management Trust Company (the "Trustee") serves as the trustee.
+As of December 31, 2020 and December 31, 2019, the other defined contribution plans in the Master Trust included the Savings Plan for Puerto Rico Employees of Kraft Foods Group, Inc. and the Kraft Heinz Savings Plan.